What is Inventory Turnover?

 How Does Inventory Turnover Work?

-The reason most companies prefer using average inventory quantities is that the average evens out sudden peaks and valleys from the changes during a certain period.
+Most companies prefer using average inventory quantities because the average evens out sudden peaks and valleys from the changes during a certain period.
 For example, a certain day might have a sudden peak value in an otherwise normal month.
 Hence, average inventory gives a more balanced measure of the inventory.

 For instance, during festivals like Diwali, there is a massive surge in the purchase of fabrics and apparel.
 However, the months preceding and following the festival show depleted numbers of sales.